int128/datadog-actions-metrics/README.md

 - `label` = label(s) of a pull request
 - `merged` = `true` or `false`

-You can aggregate a metric by a label in Datadog.
+You can set `send-pull-request-labels` to use `label` tag in Datadog.
 If a pull request has multiple labels, this action sends the metrics for each label.
+This action does not send labels by default from the cost perspective of the custom metrics.

 ### Push